The HEAD Global Team's Best 12 Days in Rusutsu

 Meg Cumming says,

-"The most impressive thing about filming in Rusutsu was being able to find your own zone.
-The accessible off-piste terrain was virtually untouched, with no other people's tracks in sight.
-This made filming and skiing so exciting and fun.
-Skiing Rusutsu was a real gem - it felt like being in your own magical forest."
+"The most impressive thing about filming at Rusutsu was being able to find your own zone.
+The easily accessible off-piste terrain was almost untouched, and you couldn't see any other people's tracks at all.
+This made our filming and skiing so exciting and fun.
+Skiing at Rusutsu was like a gem of an experience.
+It felt like being in your own magical forest."

 Rider: Meg Cumming